-For every dollar a man makes, a woman makes 79 cents.
-In addition, over their lifetimes women loose more working income than men via unpaid or minimally paid maternity leaves, by taking time off to raise children which in turn halts or pauses their career progression and in turn impacts their earning potential.
+For every dollar, a man makes, a woman makes 79 cents.
+In addition, over their lifetimes, women lose more working income than men via unpaid or minimally paid maternity leaves, by taking time off to raise children which in turn halts or pauses their career progression and in turn impacts their earning potential.

 3. Women generally live longer than men

 This means that women need more money to support themselves in retirement especially, single women as they don't have the benefit of a dual retirement income, social security or pension benefits.